Swydo/ddp-apollo/README.md

 - `method`: The name of the method.
 Default `__graphql`.
 - `publication`: The name of the publication.
 Default `__graphql-subscriptions`.
 - `ddpRetry`: Retry failed DDP method calls.
 Default `true`.
 Switch off and use [apollo-link-retry](https://www.npmjs.com/package/apollo-link-retry) for more control.
+- `socket`: Optionally pass a socket to listen to for messages.
+This makes it easy to integrate with non-Meteor DDP clients.

 ```javascript
 // Pass options to the DDPLink constructor